severus21/Vardac/README.md

 git clone git@gitlab.lip6.fr:lprosperi/compiler.git
 ```

-Dependencies are described in `compspec.opam`.
+Dependencies are described in `vardac.opam`.
 For building the source
 code documentation, one needs
 [odoc](https://github.com/ocaml/odoc).
 For building the User Manual,
 see `docs/README.md`.